enarjord/passivbot/docs/configuration.md

 order_size = initial entry quantity + position size * short§rqty_const
 ```

-!!!Info
+!!!
+Info
     When reentry limit orders are calculated, any reentry order that makes the position cost higher than `pbr_limit + pbr_stoploss` is not created.

 ## Closing trades